-This is despite the fact that I have been used to sitting in cross-legged position since my childhood.
+This is even though I have been used to sitting in a cross-legged position since my childhood.
 I have always struggled with flexibility issues in my hips and thighs.

-During the early years of my practice, I used to force myself to sit in cross legged posture for a long time and that used to result in my left leg going numb after about 20 minutes.
+During the early years of my practice, I used to force myself to sit in a cross-legged posture for a long time, and that used to result in my left leg going numb after about 20 minutes.
 And that’s when I had to come out of meditation because the pain was simply unbearable.

-I was lucky that my problem was not that acute and I could heal my body through natural exercises and yoga.
-I have heard of cases where people mess up so bad that they have to get surgeries done in order to alleviate their chronic condition.
+I was lucky that my problem was not that acute, and I could heal my body through natural exercises and yoga.
+I have heard of cases where people mess up so badly that they have had to get surgeries done in order to alleviate their chronic condition.

 When I started using a cushion all of my problems were gone.
 I could meditate for long periods of time without getting distracted by pain or discomfort.

-There’s absolutely nothing wrong in using a meditation cushion and I know of great monks who use cushions to practice meditation.
-Using a cushion does not mean that you’re a poor meditator, or that the benefit is going to be less.
+There’s absolutely nothing wrong with using a meditation cushion, and I know of great monks who use cushions to practice meditation.
+Using a cushion does not mean that you’re a poor meditator or that the benefit will be less.

-Can’t We Just Sit on a Chair and Meditate?
+Why Can’t We Sit on a Chair and Meditate?

-So this question about the posture used to bother me a lot in the earlier days when I was researching about meditation techniques.
+This question about posture used to bother me a lot in the earlier days when researching meditation techniques.
 Why do we have to sit in these complicated yoga postures to do meditation?
-Can’t we just sit on a chair, stand up or lie down on the bed?
+Can’t we sit on a chair, stand up or lie down on the bed?

-In order to answer the above questions, I’ll share my own experiences with you.
-I have tried them all, and the conclusion I came up with was, that the traditional yoga postures were the most optimal when it comes to practicing meditation.
+To answer the above questions, I’ll share my own experiences with you.
+I have tried them all, and the conclusion I came up with was that the traditional yoga postures were the most optimal for practicing meditation.

-However, because of flexibility issues with in legs and hips, at that time I was not able sit in these yoga postures.
+However, due to flexibility issues in my legs and hips, at that time, I could not sit in these yoga postures.

 At first, I decided to lie down and meditate.
-The problem was that no matter how hard I tried I was not able to prevent myself drifting off to sleep.
-Also, when you lie down, the energy channels running up your spine are not in alignment with the cosmic energy.
+No matter how hard I tried, I could not prevent myself from drifting off to sleep.
+Also, there is a traditional belief that when you lie down, the energy channels running up your spine are not in alignment with the cosmic energy.

 Lying down on the bed or even on the floor, I could not keep myself awake and aware beyond 10 to 20 minutes.
 So clearly, lying down wasn’t working for me.

-Next I tried to stand up and meditation.
-This was even worse than lying down because now I had to put my attention on keeping myself in balance.
+Next, I tried meditation in a standing position.
+This was even worse than lying down because now I had to focus on maintaining the balance.

-For the first year, I myself practiced meditation sitting down on a chair because I could not bear the pain in my legs (it was awful).
+For the first year, I myself practiced meditation sitting down on a chair because I could not bear the pain in my legs (it wasn’t very good).
 It took me nearly one full year of yoga practice before I could sit on a cushion in a traditional posture.

 The Best Postures for Practicing Meditation

 After all the other positions failed, I decided to try the traditional seated yoga postures.
-Now there are four yoga postures that are said to be most conducive for meditation.
+Now, four yoga postures are said to be most effective for deep meditation.
 They are as follows:

 Easy Pose (Sukhasana)

 As the name suggests, this is perhaps the easiest of all postures.
 This is just the traditional cross-legged posture.
-I understand that many people lack flexibility to sit in the posture for long time.
+I understand that many people lack the flexibility to sit in a posture for a long time.

-In this posture one leg is folded in front of the other.
-The left foot is generally place on the front side.
+In this posture, one leg is folded in front of the other.
+The left foot is generally placed on the front side.
 You can try sitting in this posture if you find it difficult to sit in the easy pose.

 Lotus Pose (Padmasana)

 Lotus pose is tough and requires a lot of flexibility.
-In this the legs are crossed and gently placed above the thighs.
-The left leg rests above the right thigh and the right leg rests above the left thigh.
+In this pose, the legs are crossed and gently placed above the thighs.
+The left leg rests above the right thigh, and the right leg rests above the left thigh.
 Avoid this posture if you have painful knees.

 Thunderbolt Pose (Vajrasana)

-Thunderbolt pose is very different from the ones I mentioned above.
-In this you sit on the heals with calves below the thighs with your hands placed on the top of the thighs.
+The Thunderbolt pose is very different from the ones I mentioned above.
+You sit on the heels with calves below the thighs with your hands placed on the top of the thighs.

 I like to sit in Vajrasana a lot.
-I find it very relaxing, specially after eating a meal, as it aids in digestion.
+I find it very relaxing, especially after eating a meal, as it aids in digestion.
 But this is not my choice of pose for meditation.

 I personally like to sit in the easy pose (sukhasana), and with regular practice, I have trained myself to sit in this posture for about an hour or so.

-If you have flexibility issues, I recommend using a meditation cushion, or Zafu, no matter what pose you choose to sit in.
-You can place the cushion below your buttocks in order to elevate your hips above the knees.
+If you have flexibility issues, I recommend using a meditation cushion or Zafu, no matter what pose you choose to sit in.
+You can place the cushion below your buttocks to elevate your hips above the knees.

-For those who have back related issues, you can also support your back against the wall.
-However, please ensure that you don’t lean backwards towards the wall because that will make you sleepy.
+For those who have back-related issues, you can also support your back against the wall.
+However, please ensure that you don’t lean back towards the wall because that will make you sleepy.

-When seated in these traditional yoga poses its easy to calm down the mind.
-When you’re just getting started, start by practicing for very short duration of time (5 – 10 minutes).
-Over time you’ll develop flexibility required to sit without using any assistance.
+When seated in these traditional yoga poses, it’s easy to calm down the mind.
+When you’re just getting started, start by practicing for a short duration (5 – 10 minutes) and gradually increase the time.
+Over time you’ll develop the flexibility required to sit without using any assistance.